 Another aspect of modern content creation is the emphasis on storytelling.
 Effective and compelling storytelling is what we expect online as standard, so trying out new methods of telling your story is the way forward in the new year.
 One method is called ‘scrollytelling’, which is a linear design that triggers a sequence of animated texts and multimedia content as a user scrolls or clicks through a website page.
 This method has been used in the past on ‘About Us’ or ‘Our History’ website pages, but now is the time for this to be developed for homepages to grab your audience’s attention from the start.

-If you’re thinking of taking your business in a new direction based on expert online expertise and beautiful design in 2023, Weave Studios is here to help every step of the way.
+If you’re thinking of taking your business in a new direction based on expert online expertise and beautiful design trends in 2023, Weave Studios is here to help every step of the way.

 We offer website, graphic, and branding design and have worked with many different businesses and organisations to build online awareness and loyalty within your target audience.
 Modern, user-friendly, and beautiful branding is part of our bread and butter – whether it is a branding refresh or a completely new venture, we’re here to make your ideas a reality.